v-adhithyan/drona/README.md

 - [ ] Option to add new feeds.
 - [ ] Crashlytics
 - [x] cache implementation
-- [x] background check for new feeds and notify user
+- [ ] background check for new feeds and notify user
-- [ ] bundle notifications for pre nougat
-- [ ] add app shortcuts, actions from main activity can be launched directly from shortcuts

 ## License
   MIT.